 When you file bankruptcy all of your interests in your assets that you own as of the filing of your case (including any money in your bank accounts or other types of accounts) become part of what is called your estate.
 There are certain items that are excluded from your estate.
 One of these excluded items is an education IRA.
 Federal law specifically provides that education IRAs are not part of your estate.
 Only the most experienced bankruptcy lawyers will fully understand this concept.
 The other day, I spoke to a lawyer who had filed a Chapter 7 proceeding for his client and mistakenly claimed the exemption for an IRA in an attempt to protect an education IRA, only to later learn from the trustee examining the case that the IRA exemption does not protect the education IRA.
 Clearly, the lawyer’s client was unhappy (wouldn’t you be?), and the lawyer had sought my help to rectify the situation.
 Unfortunately, this is a situation which may not be rectified.
 This highlights the importance of obtaining legal representation by experienced bankruptcy counsel and not an attorney that practices all types of law.

 There are strict limits on how much money you can deposit into an education IRA each year.
-As of 2019 (filing for the 2018 tax year), you can put up to $2,000 in the account each year, for each child.
+For tax years 2018 and 2019, you can put up to $2,000 in the account each year, for each child.
 You can put money in the account each year, up to the yearly maximum, until your child turns 18 years old.

 For the education IRA to be excluded from your estate, you have to make the deposits at least one year before your lawyer files your case.
 That means that any amounts deposited into the educational IRA in the last year (365 days) before your case is filed, are included in your estate.
 Only amounts deposited into your education IRA more than one year before your case is filed are excluded from your estate.